Flexible Working in 2019

 Each year PowWowNow runs a flexible working survey to examine the continuing changing landscape of modern working.
 As retirement ages and life expectancy increase and better technology comes into play, the demand for a better work life balance is pushed to the front of the business agenda.

-Here are some of the top insights from the 2019 flexible working survey:
+Here are some of the top insights for flexible working in 2019:

 From our survey, we found that: